taybro23/Love-Liverpool-MS2/README.md

 -	CSS3
 -	JavaScript

-## Frameworks, Libraries and Programmes Used
+## Frameworks Libraries and Programmes Used

 Adobe Photoshop - https://www.adobe.com/uk/
 Adobe Photoshop was used to resize images and put both stadium pictures together for ‘Places Of Interest’ sections.